TDPrabhu/Capstone-Project/README.md

 **Steps to execute the code :**

 1. Open a new terminal
+2. Install the below listed libraries
-2. - !pip install pyarrow
+   - !pip install pyarrow
    - !pip install s3fs

 3. First execute the create\_tables.py.